Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Classification Approach Evaluation

 This section discusses PASAD’s efficacy in different sex and age groups.
 For a fair comparison, we perform this section’s evaluation on the stress-speech dataset where all participants uttered the same `Buy Bobby a puppy,’ i.e., BBAP phrase experiencing the same condition.

-Notably, in the stress-speech dataset, 9 children (2 female, 7 male) were 3-4 years of age, 16 children (3 female, 13 male) were 4-5 years of age, and 13 (all male) were over 5 years of age.
+Notably, in the stress-speech dataset, 9 children (2 female, 7 male) were 2-4 years of age, 16 children (3 female, 13 male) were 4-5 years of age, and 13 (all male) were over 5 years of age.
 The evaluation results are shown in Table \ref{age-wise scripted}.
 The relatively poor performance in the female group is due to the imbalanced male vs. female ratio in the dataset.
-It is in line with the general population since stuttering is more common among males \cite{craig2002epidemiology,yairi2004early}.
 However, PASAD achieves higher performance in the higher age group.
-Previous literature \cite{green2000physiologic} showed that SMCs are unstable in smaller age groups irrespective of whether they stutter or not.
+Previous literature \cite{green2000physiologic} showed that speech-motor-controls are unstable in smaller age groups irrespective of whether they stutter or not.
 Hence, differentiating fluent speech of CWS vs. CWNS in the small age groups is difficult.
-With higher age, the SMC gets more stable; hence it is easier to identify the CWS indicative SMC instabilities in the higher age groups.
+With higher age, the speech-motor-control gets more stable; hence it is easier to identify the CWS indicative speech-motor-control instabilities in the higher age groups.
 Hence, PASAD’s performance is in line with the literature.

 Importantly, this section’s evaluation demonstrates that PASAD generalizes and performs relatively uniformly in each age-sex group.